justindujardin/hillspace/paper/Hill Space is All You Need.md

 The philosophical question of what constitutes "doing math" versus "selecting mathematical transformations" becomes central to understanding Hill Space.
 If humans don't actually perform multiplication through repeated addition but instead select the appropriate transformation directly, Hill Space may reflect more fundamental cognitive patterns than initially apparent.

 We've demonstrated that appropriate constraint design combined with systematic exploration can guide neural networks toward specific discrete capabilities.
-Higher-dimensional spaces may contain additional operations discoverable through systematic enumeration.
 Hill Space offers a methodology for finding more such capabilities—in mathematics and potentially beyond.
 # 7. Acknowledgments

 We thank the broader machine learning community for foundational work in systematic neural selection, particularly the NALU team at DeepMind whose pioneering insights enabled this research direction.
 We also appreciate Daniel Schlör, Markus Ring, and Andreas Hotho for their iNALU evaluation, whose clearly documented experimental setup enabled meaningful performance benchmarking.